 3. Honest to a Fault

-Diplomacy isn’t your default setting.
-You say what you mean, often before you’ve filtered it through a “will this sound harsh?” lens.
-This directness is refreshing (people always know where they stand with you) but can land as blunt or tactless.
+Diplomacy is not your default setting.
+You say what you mean, often before you have filtered it through a “will this sound harsh?” lens.
+This directness is refreshing because people know where they stand with you, but it can land as blunt or tactless.

 You’d rather be respected for honesty than liked for pretending.